TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 ### I/O Tab
 {: .no_toc }

 You will use a map of the ribosome that you working with.
-The best is to use, for example, class 3 or 5 of iteration 19 from our last 3D classfication job.
+The best is to use, for example, class 3 or 5 of iteration 19 from our last 3D classification job.

 <a href="/imgs/30_mask.png" data-lightbox="image-gallery">
   <img src="/imgs/30_mask.png" alt="Processing Workflow" style="width:60%;">